-To do this, we first make a reduction.
-Since we are working modulo decomposables and $v_1$ and $v_2$ cannot appear for degree reasons, the above may be checked after applying the map $q : BP^* \to \ZZ_p [v_3]/(v_3 ^2)$ that sends $v_3$ to $v_3$ and $v_i$ to $0$ for $i \neq 3$.
-So to prove Theorem \hyperref[POpThm]{\ref*{POpThm}} it suffices to prove the following proposition.
+We begin the proof of \Cref{POpThm} with a reduction.
+Since we are working modulo $\BP^*$-decomposables, the coefficient of $\alpha^{p^3-1-p(p-1)}$ in (\ref{eq:MU2}) is equivalent to a constant multiple of $v_3$.
+Moreover, this is the first term in (\ref{eq:MU2}) that can be nonzero modulo $\BP^*$-decomposables.
+It therefore suffices to show that and (\ref{eq:MU2}) holds after composing with the map $q : \mathrm{BP}^* \to \ZZ_p [v_3]/(v_3 ^2)$ that sends $v_3$ to $v_3$ and $v_i$ to $0$ for $i \neq 3$.
+Here, we let $v_i$ denote the $i$th Hazewinkel generator.
+In conclusion, to prove Theorem \hyperref[POpThm]{\ref*{POpThm}} it suffices to prove the following proposition.